 Many patent actions settle before trial, although this is less likely to happen, for example, in the case of major pharmaceutical patent litigation, where the stakes for both parties are very high.
-See the answer to question 1.2 regarding mediation or other forms of ADR aimed at settling the dispute before trial which are actively encouraged by the courts as part of their increased involvement in case and costs management.
+See the answer to question 1.2 regarding mediation or other forms of ADR aimed at settling the dispute before trial.

-1.28 After what period is a claim for patent infringement time-harred?
+1.28 After what period is a claim for patent infringement time-barred?